ArpitSinghal2804/Dojo/GitHub/02-Git-Push/text.md

 1. Create a text file - file.txt
 2. Add the file in Staging
 3. Commit the file
-4. Create a Feature Branch
-5. Push the changes to Feature Branch
+4. Push the changes
-6. Provide Username and Password for authentication.
+5. Provide Username and Password for authentication

-7. Verify the changes in GitHub Repository and cleanup the branch.
+Verify the changes in GitHub Repository

 <br>
 <details><summary>Solution</summary>